-Once you have your EFL teaching qualification, the learning doesn’t stop there.
-It’s only just the beginning!
+Once you have your TEFL qualification, the learning doesn’t stop there.
+In a lot of ways, it’s really only just the beginning!

-We can all make improvements and it’s good practice to keep on top of new developments in English language teaching.
+Let’s face it - we can all make improvements.
+Also, it’s good practice to keep on top of new developments in English language teaching.
 Not only will this help your students with their English language studies, but it can also help you develop as an EFL teacher.

-Some schools may offer on-going training for their teaching staff but for those who don’t work in a traditional language school or work freelance, have a look at these options to keep you in the loop.
+Some schools may offer ongoing training for their teaching staff but for those who don’t work in a traditional language school, or who work freelance, we’ve gathered together a list of resources to help you develop as a teacher.

 IATEFL – International Association of Teachers of English as a Foreign Language

 TESOL-Spain – Teachers of Speakers of Other Languages in Spain